dimojenko/RADtools/README.md

 ## Image Capture
 This module contains functions used in capturing images from connected cameras.
 The image files are saved in the user's Camera Roll folder and a resized image is displayed in a pop-up window when captured.
-There are also modules which can be imported or used as scripts to run the DOV or IQTF image captures with a GUI.
+There are also modules which can be imported or used as scripts to perform the DOV or IQTF image captures with a GUI.

 ## DOV Assistant